script-fu/script-fu.github.io/README.md

 # Practical examples of using Script-Fu in Gimp.

-The procedure browser in Gimp is great.
+The procedure browser in Gimp is a great resource.
-This repository proposes examples of its use.
+This repository provides examples of its use, to help people on the Script-Fu path.
-Hopefully this blog and repository will help.

-Featured scripts work OK.
-But programmers out there, please forgive my code style -- or propose PR to improve it.
+Programmers out there, please forgive my code style, I'm an artist.
+If you see anything that can be achieved in a more elegant way, without Python, I'd love to know.

 https://script-fu.github.io/